Nomad-Media/samples-js/media-manager/Readme.md

 ## Delete Video

-To delete a video, select the video you want to delete.
-Then click the `Delete` button.
+To delete video(s), select the checkbox for the video you want to delete.
+Then click the `Delete` button below the table.

 ![](images/delete-video.png)